 Reasons for differing death rates in different economies:

 - Living standards: just as birth rates, death rates also tend to be very high in less-developed economies due to lack of good-quality food, shelter and medical care.
 Malnutrition remains the major cause of high death rates in these countries.
-In developed countries, the cause of death include heart diseases and cancer caused by unhealthy diets.
+In developed countries, the major causes of death include lifestyle diseases, mostly caused by unhealthy diets.

 - Medical advances and heath care: lack of medical care and infrastructure in less-developed countries continue to be a cause for high death rates.

-- Natural disasters and wars: hurricanes, floods, earthquakes and famine due to lack of rain and poor harvests, and wars and civil conflicts have much effect on death rates.
+- Natural disasters and wars: hurricanes, floods, earthquakes and famine due to lack of rain and poor harvests, and wars and civil conflicts increase death rates.

 - Net Migration: migration refers to the number of people entering (immigration) and leaving (emigration) the country.
 Net migration measures the difference between the immigration and emigration to and from an economy.
-A net inward migration will increase the working population of the economy, but can put pressure on governments on finances as demand for housing, education and welfare increase.
-A net outward migration will increase the income per capita and thus the HDI, but can result in loss of skilled workers.
+A net inward migration will increase the working population of the economy, but can put pressure on governments finances as demand for housing, education and welfare increase.
+A net outward migration may increase the income per capita (if the emigrants send money to families back home) and thus the HDI, but can result in loss of skilled workers.

 Reasons for differing net migration in different economies:

-- living standards: people move to countries where living standards are high and want to benefit from them
+- Living standards: people move to countries where living standards are high which they can benefit from.

-- climate: very cold or very warm countries/regions will face more more emigration than other countries
+- Climate: very cold or very warm countries/regions will face more emigration than other countries.

-The structure of population can be analyzed using:
+The structure of a population can be analyzed using:

 - Age distribution: the number of people in each age-group.